BetterForAll/HonestyMeter/README.md

 ###

-⭐ Support fair media with a click – STAR HonestyMeter now! ⭐
+⭐ Support the Truth.
+Star HonestyMeter ⭐

 ####